-At the age of 9, his parents bought him his first organ which was a Bontempi from Woolworth’s, unfortunately his persistent practising on the Bontempi stretched his parents tolerance until they could stand no more, so he was given the option of attending lessons and a new organ.
+When aged of 9, David’s parents bought him his first organ which was a Bontempi.
+It came from Woolworth’s, but his persistent practising on the Bontempi ran his parents patients to despair, could stand no more, so he was persuaded to attend lessons and given a new organ.

-After 1 year’s tuition, he decided that he would throw away the teaching books and play by ear.
-At least that way, he could progress to more exciting material other than “Merrily We Roll Along”.
+1 year’s tuition, and he decided that he would throw away the books and play by ear.
+He decided he progress faster and leave behind the mundane like “Merrily We Roll Along”.

-Through the years David was inspired by his idol, Harry Stoneham, this encouraged him to form his Trio that consisted of Drums, Tenor Sax and Organ.
-The Trio become familiar faces with local Working Men’s Clubs, Bowls Clubs and then on to Masonic Ladies Festivals, Social Evenings and Dinner Dances.
+David inspired by his idol, Harry Stoneham, was encouraged to form a trio of his own, it consisted of Drums, Tenor Sax and Organ.
+The Trio become familiar faces with local Working Men’s Clubs, Bowls Clubs and Masonic Ladies Festivals, Social Evenings and Dinner Dances.

-Many of you who have heard David in concert will know that he never carries music with him.
-David’s concerts are performed by his ability to play by ear.
-This ability enables him to choose his material, listen to it once or twice and then play it.
-David is now known around the country for performing at Music Festivals, Dinner Dance, Masonic Functions, Organ and Keyboard Clubs.
+David in concert never carries music with him. his concerts are performed using his ability to play by ear.
+He chooses his material, listen to it once or twice and can then play it. he is now known around the country for performing at Music Festivals, Dinner Dance, Masonic Functions, Organ and Keyboard Clubs.